 What is a Sidebar

-This is IMPORTANT INFORMATION you need to know about Sidebars:
+This is IMPORTANT INFORMATION about Sidebars:

 - Using a sidebar on a page, does not guarantee that the sidebar will look the same on another page.
-This is because like previously stated, sidebars behave as containers for multiple widgets and do not include any CSS style to move left or right on a particular page.
+This is because as previously stated, sidebars behave as containers for multiple widgets and do not include any CSS style to move left or right on a particular page.